needle-mirror/com.unity.polyspatial.visionos/Documentation~/Samples.md

 ## Bounded Volume Samples

-### Targeted Input - Balloon Gallery
+### Balloon Gallery

-The **Targeted Input - Balloon Gallery** is a mini-game that demonstrates using **Indirect Pinch and Direct (Poke)** input to target content in a bounded volume scene.
+The **Balloon Gallery** is a mini-game that demonstrates targeted input using **Indirect Pinch and Direct (Poke)** input to target content in a bounded volume scene.

 ![balloon-gallery-1](images/samples/balloon-gallery-1.png "Balloon Gallery") ![balloon-gallery-2](images/samples/balloon-gallery-2.png "Balloon Gallery")

-### Dynamic Volume Camera - Character Runner
+### Character Walker

-The **Dynamic Volume Camera - Character Runner** is a mini-game that demonstrates the ability to dynamically reposition the volume camera in a bounded volume.
-The Runner mini-game follows the character as it navigates an environment that is larger than the extent of the bounded volume.
+The **Character Walker** is a mini-game that demonstrates the ability to dynamically reposition the volume camera in a bounded volume.
+The Character Walker mini-game follows the character as it navigates an environment that is larger than the extent of the bounded volume.

 ![character-runner-1](images/samples/character-runner-1.png "Character Runner") ![character-runner-2](images/samples/character-runner-2.png "Character Runner")

-### Debug UI
+### Input Data Visualization

-The **Debug UI** scene allows users to test various input types; **Direct (Poke), Direct Pinch, Indirect Pinch,** as well as analyze that data using the **Debug UI**.
+The **Input Data Visualization** scene allows users to test various input types; **Direct (Poke), Direct Pinch, Indirect Pinch,** as well as analyze that data using the **Debug UI**.

 ![debug-ui-1](images/samples/debug-ui-1.png "Debug UI") ![debug-ui-2](images/samples/debug-ui-2.png "Debug UI")